0pankajkumar/PopulationSimulation/README.md

 Criterias & phenomenas deciding the death & growth will be subjected to lot of edits & updates since the world was hard to predict from its genesis & we are just playing around it.

 ## Selection of langauage : Java
 Since, a lot of human objects will be created which will become a mess when we reach population explosions.
 So, to avoid garbage collection problem **Java** has been chosen which provides the juice for free.
 Ofcourse, Python and other friends can do the same job.
 But today it is a Java day.
+Also, each object will be an independent thread running so that we can best create a world with several humans living simultaneously.
+Though, we know that such this is an illusion created by rapid switching of threads such that it appears all threads executing at once.
+This switching is done in robin round manner by binding java threads with Operating system threads.
+(This was found here https://www.researchgate.net/post/How_is_Thread_scheduling_in_Java_done)

 ## Rules of the Game
 1. 10 couples start the game at 2000 B.C.